FonazzaStent/TinyJot/ReadMe.txt

 Start the program.
 A window will appear and prompt you for a password.
 Input here the FTP user password.

-- FTP – Open, to open the remote logfile specified in the config.txt file (if it exists)
+- FTP â€“ Open, to open the remote logfile specified in the config.txt file (if it exists)
-- FTP – Save, to save editing window content to the remote logfile specified in the config.txt file
+- FTP â€“ Save, to save editing window content to the remote logfile specified in the config.txt file

 Every time you open a remote file, a timestamp will be automatically added at the end of the text contained in the editing window.
 You can start writing your next log entry below the timestamp.